Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Debugging.md

 The SDK for Node.JS logs the SDK version and all Node.JS main component used.

-When contacting the support (#support #api) don't forget to add all these information.
+When contacting the support, don't forget to add all these information.
 Copy/Pasting only the error seen is not suffisant.
 We need to know which version you are using.

 ---